samehjarour/backlink-outreach-js/README.md

-## Link Building Agent
+## Backlink Building Agent

-The Link Building Agent is an automated agent designed to automate link-building efforts, a key component of building an SEO profile.
+The Backlink Building Agent is an automated agent designed to automate link-building efforts, a key component of building an SEO profile.
 It helps you position your website on keywords or search terms that are driving traffic or conversions (e.g., best email validation tool, best CRM for small businesses).

 ---
 ## How it works